csc690-sp19/csc690-FinalProject/README.md

 # csc690-FinalProject

-TravalApp is an application for iOS.
+* TravalApp is an application for iOS.
-It gives user recommand top travel spots in town.
+* It gives user recommand top travel spots in town.
-This app is using the FourSqaure API.
+* This app is using the [FourSqaure API].

 ## User Stories